Project status: Consultation has closed

 The ACT Government introduced a bill into the Legislative Assembly in May 2023 to raise the minimum age of criminal responsibility, making the ACT the first Australian jurisdiction to legislate an increase to 14 years no more than 2 years after first raising it to 12.

-The Justice (Age of Criminal responsibility) Legislation Amendment Bill 2023 aims to raise the minimum age of criminal responsibility in the ACT from 10 to 14 years.
+The Justice (Age of Criminal responsibility) Legislation Amendment Bill 2023 raises the minimum age of criminal responsibility in the ACT from 10 to 14 years.
+The minimum age of criminal responsibility increased to 12 on 22 November 2023.
+It further increases to 14 on 1 July 2025.
 This will ensure children under the age of 14 years old cannot be held criminally responsible, with the exception of children aged 12 and 13 years old who commit certain exceptionally serious and intentionally violent offences.

 In November 2022, the ACT Government released a Position Paper outlining how this reform would be implemented, key policy decisions already taken and what elements required further consultation.